 We do not accept vehicles over 5.5m long due to the narrow lane leading to the hamlet of Upper Booth.

-We are happy to welcome organised groups such as educational groups, DofE, Scouts, Guides etc to the site at certain times of the year.
+We offer discounted rates to organised groups such as educational groups, DofE, Scouts, Guides etc to the site at certain times of the year.
 Proof of group status will be required when booking.